Nieko27/FrameWork/README.md

 </p>

 # What is FrameWork?
-FrameWork is intended to be a open source bundle of different hardware periferals built around (but not always exclusive to) the steam frame.
-The idea is to leverage the steam frames modularity and general open nature to create a collection of open source hardware projects that the community can give feeback to, expand upon, or even take and make somthing entirly new creating a feedback loop to add to an ever expanding ecosystem for the steam frame.
-All source files will be included from PCB schmatics to STLs allowing every aspect of each project to be modified and then produced to anyones preferences.
+FrameWork is intended to be a open source bundle of different hardware peripherals built around (but not always exclusive to) the steam frame.
+The idea is to leverage the steam frames modularity and general open nature to create a collection of open source hardware projects that the community can give feedback to, expand upon, or even take and make something entirely new creating a feedback loop to add to an ever expanding ecosystem for the steam frame.
+All source files will be included from PCB schematics to STLs allowing every aspect of each project to be modified and then produced to anyone’s preferences.

 ## Hardware